skylarhuang/Data_Practice/ReadMe.txt

 	Number of Nodes in LinkedList

 4. Queue and Stack
+	Valid Parenthese

 5. Tree
 	In-order Traversal Of Binary Tree
 	Pre-order Traversal Of Binary Tree
 	Post-order Traversal Of Binary Tree
 	Check If Binary Tree Is Balanced
+	Invert Binary Tree
+	Symmetric Binary Tree
+	Is Binary Tree Or Not

 6. Heap